peipeiwang6/Genomic_prediction_in_Switchgrass/README.md

  - python 12_select_markers_according_to_abs_coef.py coef_file 250 5250 250

 > 14. genomic prediction using the genetic markers or population structure within a cross-validation scheme

+#### The logical for the following script is that: first X% of all the individuals will be held out as test set, which will never be used in the model training process, the remaining 1-X% will be used to train the model, using exactly the same approach as step 10.
+For each cv fold, the model was also applied to the test set, and after run for all the cv folds, the average r2 across n cv folds will be used for the test set.

 > *If you have very large matrix, please try the 13_rrBLUP_training_test_split_fread.r instead.*
  - Rscript 13_rrBLUP_training_test_split.r geno.csv pheno.csv selected_markers target_trait Test.txt 5 10 CVFs.csv exome_geno